apache/airflow/docs/modules_management.rst

 Modules Management
 ==================

 Airflow allows you to use your own Python modules in the DAG and in the Airflow configuration.
 The following article will describe how you can create your own module so that Airflow can load it correctly, as well as diagnose problems when modules are not loaded properly.

 Packages Loading in Python
 --------------------------

-The list of directories from which Python tries to load the module is given by the variable :any:`sys.path`.
+The list of directories from which Python tries to load the module is given by the variable ``sys.path``.
 Python really tries to `intelligently determine the contents of <https://stackoverflow.com/a/38403654>`_ of this variable, including depending on the operating system and how Python is installed and which Python version is used.

 You can check the contents of this variable for the current Python environment by running an interactive terminal as in the example below:

 .. code-block:: pycon